Alice in a cabbage field in the Democratic Republic of Congo.

 • people have enough money

-• they can get to food supplies
+• they can get to essential food supplies

 • there are no food shortages.

-We run food security and livelihoods programmes across the world, always working with local communities to make sure we meet their specific needs.
 Many of our programmes are designed to boost families’ income so that people can make money, live well and buy what they need to survive and thrive.

 Around 80% of people who experience hunger live in rural areas – and the majority of them are small-scale farmers.
 So it makes sense that we focus on them.

-We help farmers in all sorts of ways: by reclaiming their land, regenerating soil, sharing knowledge on drought-resistant crops and growing nutrient-rich produce.
 By improving the soil quality, small-scale farmers are able to grow more crops – enough to feed their families – and provide fodder for their animals, which are a key source of income.

 Building resilient local food systems and protecting the soil not only feeds hungry families now, but will be critical to avert large-scale future shortages.
 And it will help ensure food security and good nutrition for all.

-Putting it into action
+Putting food insecurity solutions into action

 The Diffa region of Niger has faced crisis after crisis.
 Climate change has led to increased droughts which erode soil fertility and put crops and livestock at risk.
 The local communities have had little choice but to abandon their land.